snap-blocks/snapblocks/README.md

   wrap: true,              // Optional, defaults to false.
 This enabled block wrapping
   wrapSize: 200,           // Optional, defaults to null.
 This sets the minimum width for block wrapping
   zebraColoring: true,     // Optional, defaults to false.
-Enabled zebra coloring });
+Enabled zebra coloring
+  showSpaces: true,        // Optional, defaults to false.
+Shows spaces in inputs });
 ```